Sanibel Causeway

 Causeway in Southwest Florida, U.S.

 The Sanibel Causeway is a causeway in Southwest Florida that spans San Carlos Bay, connecting Sanibel Island with the Florida mainland in Punta Rassa.
 The causeway consists of three separate two-lane bridge spans, and two-man-made causeway islands between them.
-The entire causeway facility is owned by Lee County and operated by the Lee County Department of Transportation (DOT).
+The bridges are not individually named and are inventoried by the county as simply bridges A, B, and C. The entire causeway facility is owned by Lee County and operated by the Lee County Department of Transportation (DOT).
 The causeway is 3 mi long with a $6 toll for island-bound vehicles only.
+The causeway was originally built in 1963 and was rebuilt in 2007.

 Portions of the causeway were destroyed by Hurricane Ian on September 28, 2022 and reopened on October 19, 2022.

+Route description

+The Sanibel Causeway begins just west of the intersection of McGregor Boulevard and Punta Rassa Road in Punta Rassa.
+From here, it passes through the toll plaza and crosses the first bridge (Bridge A).
+Bridge A is a 70-foot tall fixed-span bridge and is the tallest bridge in Lee County.
+Bridge A crosses the primary navigation channel of San Carlos Bay and comes to the first causeway island.
+On the first island, the causeway turns south and crosses the second bridge (Bridge B).
+Bridge B is a low-level bridge and comes to the second causeway island.
+The causeway then crosses the third and final bridge (Bridge C) which connects the causeway to Sanibel Island.
+Bridge C is the longest of the three bridges and has a 26-foot vertical clearance over the navigation channel.